PowerCodersOrg/powercoders.org/site/content/country/switzerland.md

   - - -

-  We are looking for companies and volunteers for our next batch starting in April 2021.\
+  We are looking for companies and volunteers for our next batches.\

   **Get involved!**